codefellows/setup-guide/system-setup/linux/10-vscode.md

 - If this window displays during set up, be sure the following boxes are selected
 ![VSCode](../vscode.png)

+---

-### Install Additional VSCode Extensions
+## Install Required VSCode Extensions

 We'll now be adding some functionality to your new code editor by installing a number of extensions.

+- Re-open your terminal and run the command:
-- You can open VSCode through your terminal using `code .`
+  - `code .`
 - On the bottom left hand side you will see a settings ("gear") icon.
-- Click this, then click "Extensions".
+- Click this, then select "Extensions".
-- A side-bar will slide out and at the top you can search for the listed extensions below, and click the green 'Install' button for each:
+- A side-bar will slide out and at the top you can search for the listed extensions below, and click the 'Install' button for each:
   - liveserver
   - ESLint
   - markdownlint